 The Master’s program in physics is an international program.
 Courses are taught in English language.
 Student applicants who have not obtained their academic qualification at an English-language institution or who are not English native speakers must prove sufficient fluency in English.
 Please contact the Departmental Student Advising for further questions.

-Do you want more impressions and glances?
-Use the diverse information available!
 You can find our recommendations in the media library.

 Detailed informations on career persepectives can be found at the website of the German Physical Society.